elliottabe/pytorchGLM/README.md

-# Joint coding of visual input and eye/head position in V1 of freely moving mice
+# Code base for "Joint coding of visual input and eye/head position in V1 of freely moving mice"
-Code base for fitting GLMs and measuring freely moving RFs

 # Setup For Ubuntu 20.04
 To install the repo there is a conda environment that will install the necessary packages.